antaldaniel/old_music_dataobservatory_eu/content/authors/caterina_sganga/_index.md

   url: "https://www.santannapisa.it/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a digital strategist and product marketer with a passion for data science, creative industries, and emerging technology.
+bio: I am a legal scholar with an interest in copyright, cultural diversity and access to knowledge, and I work with copyright metadata and open science data.

 topics:
 - Copyright